Monix

 • Analytics — Full table of targets with property URLs, sync errors, summary numbers, and top queries.

-• Matching — For each target URL, Django picks a Search Console property you have verified (URL-prefix or domain) that matches the target host.
+• Matching — For each target URL, the server picks a Search Console property you have verified (URL-prefix or domain) that matches the target host.
 If nothing matches, the target records a clear sync message instead of failing the rest of the app.

 When data syncs